Biography

 2020 Changchung International Ceramic Museum, China

-2017/19 Arts Council of Northern Ireland, Art Collection.
+2017/19 Arts Council of Northern Ireland, Art Collection

-2017 Hunts Museum, Irish Contemporary Contemporary Ceramic Collection, Limerick.
-Ireland
+2017 Hunts Museum, Irish Contemporary Contemporary Ceramic Collection, Limerick, Ireland

-Exhibitions and Fairs
+Selected Exhibitions and Fares

-2023 Solo Exhibition Objects of Time, Golden Thread Gallery, Belfast
+2023 Objects of Time, Solo Exhibition, Golden Thread Gallery, Belfast

 2023 Pathways, Craft Northern Ireland, Belfast